 1. Within the past 12 months, we worried whether our food would run out before we got money to buy more.

 2. Within the past 12 months, the food we bought just didn’t last and we didn’t have the money to get more.

 Once a food insecure individual is identified, we can help them by providing the services and resources to have food.
 The ‘Need Food?’ cards provide a simple and discrete way for individuals and families to find food resources via a text messaging system.

-2. You will receive a response which will connect you to the Second Harvest Food Bank Food Assistance Helpline
+2. You will receive a response which will connect you to the Waste Not OC or Second Harvest Food Bank interactive food maps

 a.
 Call or text: (855) 233-3362